muby09/HNG12-/README.md

 }

 ## Example Usage
+Install Xampp
+  Copy project to htdocs
-You can test the API using tools like Postman or directly in your browser by navigating to `http://localhost:8000/index.php`.
+  Run Locally using tools like Postman or directly in your browser by navigating to `http://localhost:8000/index.php`.

 ## Backlink
 For more information on PHP development, visit [HNG PHP Developers](https://hng.tech/hire/php-developers).